 Defensive midfielder: Axel Witsel (85)

-Dortmund's Belgian brute in midfield is another of FIFA gamers' favourite players to use in the virtual world.
+Dortmund's Belgian midfield brute is another of FIFA gamers' favourite players to use in the virtual world.
 It's hard to find a more dominant defensive midfielder on the game, with Witsel's four-star skills moves and four-star weak foot rating showing he is far more than just a ball winner.
 While Witsel's highest stat rating is only 83 for defending, his lowest is also just 73 for pace, making him Mr. Consistent in this team.

 Defensive midfielder: Thiago (87)